 - Any dehydrated fruit or vegetable not dry enough to snap when bent

 When I say that you run a risk of botulism, I don’t mean that you WILL get botulism.
 In fact, it would be rare.
 But for me personally, I tend to be very cautious when it comes to my family’s health and the food I spend my money on.
-I don’t want to waste that food by packaging it incorrectly.
+So, I just don’t want to waste that food by packaging it incorrectly.

-I also trust the LDS church as a solid reference when it comes to food storage.
+Also, I trust the LDS church as a solid reference when it comes to food storage.
 They have been recommending food storage to their members for a long, long time, and I trust their research is accurate.

 - Leavening agents (baking soda/baking powder) as cans may explode